olivierstam4/PAOmniNet/README.md

 Helper functions:\
 #Python implementation for helper functions around all files: helper_functions.py\
 #Python implementation for testing functions in evaluation files: testing_functions.py

+The codes for training the models for the various datasets are given below with the the helper and testing codes above:

 Mice:\
 #Python implementation for training the U-nets on the Mice data: Mouse_unet.py